 - How caching works

 Cache is a Community Edition module.
 It is typically already installed.
 Launch the Configuration app and go to

 /modules/cache to check.

-Take a backup of your system before you install a module.
+Create a backup of your system before you install a module.
 Uninstalling a module is not as simple as removing the .jar file.
-Modules add and change configuration and may change content.
+Modules add and change configurations and may change the content.
 Try new modules in a test environment first.
-A module consist of a JAR file and may include dependent JAR files.
-Modules are responsible for updating their own content and configuration across versions.
+A module consists of a JAR file and may include dependent JAR files.
+Modules are responsible for updating their own content and configurations across versions.
 Be sure to keep only one version of each module and its dependencies.

 To install a module: